Is Your Loved One a Fall Risk?

 As people get older, they require support in more areas of their lives.
 Many people who are in nursing homes are dependent on the staff to transfer them from one place to another, such as from bed to wheelchair.
 However, when a nursing home is short-staffed, many residents do not receive the support they need when being transported from one place to the next.

 Nursing homes across the country are required by both federal and state laws to screen each resident for the risk of falling through what is called a fall-risk assessment.
 Unfortunately, many times these assessments are not done well and/or nursing home staff members do not abide by the safety rules for fall risk patients.
 Typically, untrained staff, facility understaffing, and/or staff member negligence cause nursing home patient falls.

 The Centers for Disease Control and Prevention (CDC) estimates that 50 to 75 percent of the more than 1.5 million Americans ages 65 and older who live in nursing homes fall each year.
-About 1,800 older adults living in nursing homes die each year from fall-related injuries.
+Approximately 1,800 nursing home residents die each year due to falls.

 Texas Nursing Home Residents Dropped by Staff

 When a senior falls from their bed or is dropped during a transfer, one of the largest concerns is broken or fractured hips.
 Statistically, about 40 percent of the elderly who break their hips die from complications within a year.
 The unfortunate reality is that a fall or drop for a senior is often the “straw that breaks the camel’s back.”

 If your loved one was dropped by a staff member at the nursing home, a San Antonio attorney who handles nursing home neglect and falls can help you hold the nursing home accountable for its negligence.
 Learn more about the representation we offer by scheduling your free initial consultation with an experienced lawyer.
 We can be reached online or by calling 210-787-3312.